digiltd/oh-rtd-test/Davis-Binding.md

 For installation of the binding, please see Wiki page [[Bindings]].

+Davis binding will be available since openhab 1.6.0

 ## Binding Configuration

 First you need to define your Davis weather station he openhab.cfg file (in the folder '${openhab_home}/configurations').